etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

 - **Name**: Name of the application version E.g. `dev` or `1.0.0`.
 - **File Name**: The bundle name of the compiled application, by default `dist.js`.
 - **Default**: This check defines that this version is productive.
-- **Is Development**: This check defines that this version is in development that can be deployed locally.
+- **Is Development**: This check defines that this version is in development and can be deployed locally.
 - **Active**: To select if this application version is active or not.